 April 21-27 is Preservation Week!
 In honor of this event, we’ve featured preservation-related content on the Smithsonian Libraries’ blog as well as our other social media outlets, like Facebook, Twitter and Tumblr.
 We hope you’ve enjoyed getting a peek at preservation activities at the Smithsonian Libraries and beyond.
 Today we have few helpful links that might assist you in caring for your own books and collections!

+The conservation lab received, from the American Art Museum/National Portrait Gallery Library, a first edition of the first Bauhaus exhibition catalog: Staatliches Bauhaus, Weimar, 1919-1923.
+In addition to being a rare copy of this catalog, it is inscribed to the painter Werner Drewes by his Bauhaus teacher, Wassily Kandinsky.
 The book was in disrepair with the covers detached.
 A spine “replacement” fashioned out of a piece of electrical tape had left tape residue on the Herbert Bayer designed cover.
 Additionally, the paper used for the catalog was highly acidic and discolored and the acidic clay coated plates were chipping.